MohammadZarifiyan/Laravel-Telegram-Bot/README.md

     echo 'The $gainer value is null.';
 }
 ```

 ## Stage
-Some robots have an interactive mode, that is, by receiving the new Telegram update, they allow the user to use new features.
-For example, when the user clicks on a button from the keyboard, a set of new buttons will be displayed to the user, and the user can use the new set of buttons only when he has already clicked on the mentioned button.
-This feature is often seen in robots that receive information from the user in stages.
-To implement such a thing, you need to save a _stage_ that should check the user's next update so that when you receive the next update, the code of that stage will be executed.
-Fortunately, this is greatly simplified by this package, `Stage` is a class that has methods similar to _Middleware_ and _Breaker_ methods.
-These methods are responsible for handling the robot updates.
-For example, `handleMessage` method checks the updates that are created due to sending messages in the chat where the bot is present.
-To use this feature, just define a modal for your `Gainer` and add a column named `stage` to your table in the database, then save the name of the class that should handle the next update along with its namespace in the `stage` column in your database.
-Then implement `MohammadZarifiyan\Telegram\Interfaces\Gainer` in your `Gainer` model.
+Some bots have an interactive mode where they allow users to access new features upon receiving a new Telegram update.
+For example, when a user clicks a button on the keyboard, a new set of buttons is displayed, which the user can interact with only after clicking the initial button.
+This feature is commonly seen in bots that guide users through stages of information gathering.
+To implement this, you need to save a _stage_ that checks the user's next update, so that when the next update arrives, the corresponding stage code executes.
+Fortunately, this package simplifies this process significantly.
+The _Stage_ class has methods similar to those in _Middleware_ and _Breaker_ classes.
+These methods handle bot updates; for instance, the `handleMessage` method manages updates triggered by sending messages in the bot's chat.
+To utilize this feature, define a model for your _Gainer_, add a stage `column` to your database table, and store the fully qualified class name that should handle the next update in the `stage` column.
+Finally, implement the `MohammadZarifiyan\Telegram\Interfaces\Gainer` interface in your Gainer model.

-To create a stage, you must run the following command:
+To create a stage, run the following command:
 ```shell
 php artisan make:telegram-stage <StageName>
 ```
 The above command creates a file in the path `app/Telegram/Stages`.

 ### Validation and authorization of updates
-You can validate the updates in the update handler methods in the stage.
-Update validation works like `FormRequest` in Laravel.
-To validate the updates, you must create a class that inherits `MohammadZarifiyan\Telegram\FormUpdate` and use it as the first parameter in the update handler method in the stage class.
+You can validate updates in the update handler methods within the stage.
+Update validation works similar to `FormRequest` in Laravel.
+To validate updates, you must create a class that extends `MohammadZarifiyan\Telegram\FormUpdate` and use it as the first parameter in the update handler method within the stage class.
 If validation fails, an exception of type `MohammadZarifiyan\Telegram\Exceptions\TelegramValidationException` is thrown.
-You can catch `TelegramValidationException` in `app/Exceptions/Handler.php` file and send validation error to user.
+You can catch `TelegramValidationException` in the `app/Exceptions/Handler.php` file and send validation errors to the user.

-You can also use the authorize method.
-If the output of this method is false, an exception of `MohammadZarifiyan\Telegram\Exceptions\TelegramAuthorizationException` type will be thrown.
-You can catch `TelegramAuthorizationException` in `app/Exceptions/Handler.php` file and send authorization error to user.
+You can also use the `authorize` method.
+If the output of this method is `false`, an exception of type `MohammadZarifiyan\Telegram\Exceptions\TelegramAuthorizationException` will be thrown.
+You can catch `TelegramAuthorizationException` in the `app/Exceptions/Handler.php` file and send an authorization error to the user.

 Run the following command to create a new update:
 ```shell
 php artisan make:telegram-update <UpdateName>
 ```
-This command creates a file in the path `app/Telegram/Updates`.
+This command creates a file at the path `app/Telegram/Updates`.

 ### Example
-In the following example, the age of the user is asked, the user can send a number between 1 and 100 to the bot.
-If the user sends anything other than this number to the robot, the robot will send the user a validation error message.
+In the following example, the bot asks the user for their age, expecting a number between 1 and 100.
+If the user sends anything other than this number, the bot will respond with a validation error message.

 Users migration:
 ```php